DBeewms/Logica-Y-Algoritmos/README.md

 ## 🌍 English Version

 This file is also available in English.
-You can access the Spanish version [here](README-English.md).
+You can access the English version [here](README-English.md).

 ---